nloko/moxy/README.md

 without the service existing (as long as the interface for the service has been defined), the client team should be able to test without the service existing as well.

+This, hopefully, removes the need for temporary code, preprocessing statements, etc. for the purposes of testing networking code.

 ##How?

 Start Moxy from the command line by issuing: